 - 1. The calendar will not be deemed to include additional uncompensated work time for teachers associated with Individual Development Plans or the time new teachers spend with mentors as is required under the provisions of the Tenure Act and Michigan School Code. - 2.
 In the event any provision of this Agreement creates a condition whereby the district is deficient in terms of meeting the number of days or hours of student instruction, the student and staff schedules will be subject to renegotiations between the parties following verification of the deficiency. - 3.
 Days on which school is closed due to inclement weather will be rescheduled at the end of the school year to assure a sufficient number of days and hours to receive full state aide payments with the last day for teachers to immediately follow. - In the event the law changes in such a fashion that the make-up of such time is not required in order to receive full state aid payments, section 3 will be deemed null and void. - 4.
 A total of 12 hours of parent teacher conferences will be established for each teacher per school year.
 One early release day in the fall may be used for parent teacher conferences.
 Conferences shall be scheduled at the building level with consideration of convenience to parents and district wide schedules.
 Teacher attendance is mandatory, however, when extenuating circumstances exist where the teacher cannot attend, the teacher shall find an alternative date for parents to meet with the classroom teacher. - 5.
-Records Day in January is an optional work day.
-However, teachers must submit records according to the deadline set by the building administrator. - One (1) Open House for each teacher per school year will be scheduled, on a date mutually agreeable between the administration and the teachers.
+Records Days are optional work days.
+However, teachers must submit records according to the deadline set by the building administrator. - 6.
+One (1) Open House for each teacher per school year will be scheduled, on a date mutually agreeable between the administration and the teachers.
 Teachers are encouraged to attend their building Open House as scheduled, unless extenuating circumstances exist where the teacher cannot attend.
 If a teacher is unable to attend, he/she shall notify the building principal as soon as possible and ensure appropriate materials are available in the classroom for parent review during the scheduled Open House.
-Appropriate materials shall include providing notification to parents to contact the teacher by phone for further information or to schedule a meeting with the teacher to discuss Open House materials. - 7.
-In the year 01-02, six additional minutes will be added to the end of the school day in all buildings.
+Appropriate materials shall include providing notification to parents to contact the teacher by phone for further information or to schedule a meeting with the teacher to discuss Open House materials.